swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Rules

-FIXME: "the verb" below is not going to be clear to everyone...

 1. Every analysis step is represented textually (complete with parameter values)
-    *   Sometimes not possible to store the verb as text (e.g., selection of region of interest in image)
+    *   Sometimes not possible to store the action as text (e.g., manual selection of region of interest in image)
     *   But should still store the result
     *   Quoting Jonah Duckles,
         "Duplicating the weather that generated a temperature log time series isn't going to happen, but we have a log of it.